dougdelabrida/dougdelabrida/README.md

 ### Hi there 👋

-As you probably have noticed, my name is Douglas.
-I've been working as a self-taught developer since 2011, both on the backend and frontend sides, being the last years mainly focused on the frontend.
-Even though I don't have a pet framework, I feel more productive using React + ExpressJS.
-I'm enthusiastic about functional programming using Javascript.
+Hi there, my name is Douglas.
+I am a self-taught developer who has been working in the industry since 2011.
+I have experience in both frontend and backend development, but recently, I have been focusing mainly on the frontend.
+While I do not have a preferred framework, I find that I am most productive when using React.
+I am particularly passionate about functional programming, so Elixir, ReScript are my favorite languages at the moment.

 ##### About me